 Usage of RI-K is highly recommended if enough RAM and a fast disk can be provided.
 RI-K is available for all types of calculations in the modules escf and egrad up to D2h symmetry.
-The keyword \$rick is exclusive to escf and egrad, so that other programs will not use RI-K even if those parts will.
-The keyword \$rik triggers RI-K in all modules where it is available, also (but not only) escf and egrad.
+The keyword \$rick is exclusive to escf, egrad and aoforce, other programs will not trigger usage of RI-K even if those parts will.
+The keyword \$rik triggers RI-K in all modules where it is available, also (but not only) in escf, egrad and aoforce.
 RI-K is not available for range-separated hybrids.
-Seminumerical exchange is available for closed shell systems in escf starting from version 7.4.
-Later versions support seminumerical exchange in escf also for open-shell or two-component calculations.
-For the seminumerical exchange part of excited states usually very small gridsizes (-2 to 0) are sufficiently accurate:
+Seminumerical exchange is supported for all types of calculations in escf and egrad, also two-component calculations are fully supported.
+We recommend to use the default settings as they will yield reliable results in virtually all cases.